oracle/node-oracledb/INSTALL.md

 #### <a name="mig40"></a> 1.1 Installation Changes in node-oracledb version 4.0

-Node-oracledn 4.0 was refactored to use [N-API][53] version 2.
+Node-oracledb 4.0 was refactored to use [N-API][53] version 2.
 On each operating system, a node-oracledb binary will work with a number of Node.js versions from Node.js 8.16 and Node.js 10.16 onwards, dependent on N-API compatibility.
+This means that when upgrading Node.js, you may not need to reinstall node-oracledb.

 If compiling from source code, the compiler no longer needs C++11 compatibility.
 The node-oracledb source code is now pure C.